There are three main reasons why I wanted to share my recipe for Easy Vegan Lemon Curd today.

 Instructions

 - In a small pot, whisk together the sugar and cornstarch.
-Now mix in the non-dairy milk, lemon juice, lemon zest, and turmeric.
+(Use 1 tablespoon cornstarch for the consistency shown in the photos, or add an extra teaspoon for a thicker curd—a tip a few readers have recommended!)
+Now mix in the plant-based milk, lemon juice, lemon zest, and turmeric.
 Put over medium heat, whisking frequently, until the curd thickens, about 5 minutes.
 You may need to whisk vigorously as it thickens to ensure a smooth curd.

 - Remove from heat and pour into a heat safe container to cool.
 Enjoy warm or store in the fridge for up to 1 week.
 It will thicken more as it cools.